sezan92/sezan92.github.io/_posts/2022-11-27-Reinforce.md

     ```shell
     python3 /src/reinforce_discrete.py LunarLander-v2 --infer --infer_weight /path/to/saved/weight --infer_render <to render the inference or not> --infer_render_fps <fps for render video> --infer_video </path/to/save/inference/rendered/video.>
     ```
-# (TODO: sezan92)
-- Add a github repo link
-- add command to run the pipeline.